 Last summer, NextGen Technicians hosted two summer camps for North Iowa students, which included building robot arms!
 NextGen Technicians is based at North Iowa Area Community College (NIACC) and aims to increase the number of industrial technicians in North Iowa and to ensure that they are well-qualified to work with robots.
 The two camps run by the project last summer were offered to provide practical experiences that showcase the benefits of STEM technician career opportunities.

 NIACC’s two camps offered were designed for students from elementary through high school.
-The first was Mind Mania, for grades 3-8, and the second was Minds On!
-Hands On!, which introduces high school girls to industrial careers using hands-on activities.
+First was Mind Mania, for grades 3-8, and second was Minds On!
+Hands On!, which introduced high school girls to industrial careers using hands-on activities.

 Two sessions of Mind Mania were offered, with a total of 31 campers attending.
 Anthony Riesen, the Innovation Workspace Coordinator at the NIACC John Pappajohn Center, led both sessions.
 Mind Mania’s Robo Rukus session introduced students entering grades 3-5 to robotics, the capabilities and limitations of robots, the mechanical construction of robots, sensors versus actuators and the wiring connecting these components, and the basic programming concepts.
 Campers constructed a tin can robot and a mBot in addition to utilizing languages designed to program them: Blockly-Primary, Python, and Arduino C.